j5155/Documentation/src/pidf/test.md

 ---

+## Autonomous Building
+If you are confused and lost on how to make a Pedro autonomous, check out [the Autonomous Building](../examples/buildauto.md) for a step-by-step guide on how to build an autonomous using Pedro.

 ## Documentation and Support

 If further improvements are needed or you encounter issues, please join the [Pedro Pathing Discord Server](https://discord.gg/2GfC4qBP5s) to ask questions!
 Feel free to make an issue on this repo by clicking the edit button at the top right of the page.

 ---

 ## Final Thoughts